it-at-m/eappointment/README.md

 - `ddev exec zmsapi/vendor/bin/migrate --update`

 ## Dependency Check for PHP Upgrades
-Pass the PHP version that you would want to upgrade to. e.g.
+Pass the PHP version that you would want to upgrade to and recieve information about dependency changes patch, minor, or major for each module. e.g.
 - `ddev exec ./cli modules check-upgrade 8.1`
 - `ddev exec ./cli modules check-upgrade 8.2`